open-cluster-management-io/governance-policy-addon-controller/README.md

 These instructions assume:

-- You have at least one running kubernetes cluster;
+- You have at least one running kubernetes cluster
-- You have already followed instructions from [registration-operator](https://github.com/open-cluster-management-io/registration-operator) and installed OCM successfully;
+- You have already followed instructions from [registration-operator](https://github.com/open-cluster-management-io/registration-operator) and installed OCM successfully
-- At least one managed cluster has been imported and accepted.
+- At least one managed cluster has been imported and accepted

 ### Deploying the controller